MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/customize-entity-forms.md

  Editing the form definitions from an exported managed solution and then re-importing the solution is a supported method to edit entity forms.
 When manually editing forms we strongly recommend you use an XML editor that allows for schema validation.
 More information: [Edit the Customizations XML File with Schema Validation](edit-customizations-xml-file-schema-validation.md)

-## Open main form dialog using client API
+## Open main form in a dialog using client API

-To open the main form dialog using client API, you need to invoke the call using the [Xrm.Navigation.navigateTo](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/navigateto) method.
+To open the main form in a dialog using client API, you need to invoke the call using the [Xrm.Navigation.navigateTo](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/navigateto) method.
 The [Xrm.Navigation.navigateTo](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/navigateto) API method allows you to open the dialog with several options, including the size and position.

 > [!NOTE]
 > [Xrm.Navigation.openForm](https://docs.microsoft.com/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/openform) method is not supported to open main form dialog.